Insights VAT

 3. Late payment of VAT

-Paying the tax due after the payment deadline is where the cost can escalate, because the late-payment penalty is not a single flat charge.
-It combines an immediate penalty when the due date passes with a further percentage that accrues month by month while the tax remains outstanding.
-We look at how that compounds in its own section below, because it is the mechanic that turns a manageable liability into a painful one.
+Paying the tax due after the payment deadline is where the cost keeps climbing, because the late-payment penalty accrues month after month for as long as the tax stays unpaid.
+Under the framework that took effect on 14 April 2026 it is a single monthly charge at a fixed annual rate, rather than an up-front penalty plus an escalating percentage.
+We look at how that adds up in its own section below, because it is the mechanic that turns a manageable liability into a painful one.

 4. Errors in a submitted return